nirajchoubey12/Intigriti-XSS-challenge/March/README.md

 However this involves user interaction, to avoid user interaction we hope over to the burpsuite xss cheat sheet.https://portswigger.net/web-security/cross-site-scripting/cheat-sheet  we have two specific payloads which works in chrome, does not work in firefox though
 ![image](https://user-images.githubusercontent.com/19681324/113430130-447a4100-93f7-11eb-915b-925d8532a2d1.png)

-and both of these payloads can be triggered by using #x ( id used in the payload )
+and both of these payloads can be triggered by using #x ( id used in the payload ) in the url. so the resultant payload would be `"id='x'tabindex='1'onfocusin='alert(flag.innerText)'"@x.y`

 It's not solved yet, as mentioned in the solution section of the CTF self-xss are not allowed. so we have to trick someone into clicking a link and triggering the xss. but there is one problem.
 There is CSRF protection.
 Using an invalid csrf token gives us a 403 forbidden response and csrf token changes each time we send a request to the server
 ```html